Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/docker/production.md

 ## Production ready Dockerfile

-The following Dockerfile contains the minimum configuration settings for you to deploy your application to production.
+The following Dockerfile contains the minimum configuration settings to deploy your application to production.

-This template assumes that you provide a `requirements.txt` file with all the Python dependencies of your application.
+This template assumes that you provide a `requirements.txt` file with all the Python dependencies of your application and that your application entry point is the file `main.py.`

-Make sure you update the Docker command `CMD` with the appropriate file name and Flask settings for your application as describe in [Running a Taipy application](../../run/index.md).

 ```
 # Your Python version